dotfiles/dotfiles.github.com/content/index.md

 * [bash-it](https://github.com/revans/bash-it)
 is a "shameless ripoff of oh-my-zsh," but for bash.
 * [rcm](https://github.com/thoughtbot/rcm) is a set of well-documented shell scripts that help manage your dotfiles.
-Available on mac's homebrew package manager, but works on all unix operating systems.
+It is easily installable on OSX with the homebrew package manager, but works on all unix operating systems.
 * [Janus](https://github.com/carlhuda/janus) is a distribution of plug-ins and mappings for Vim, Gvim and MacVim.
 * [Brandon Philip's ghar](https://github.com/philips/ghar) is a standalone